Tazaf/ionicitude/README.md

 }
 ```

-This function loads up the cordova Wikitude plugin with `cordova.require()` and does a couple of other things that we will see later on (checking the device capabilities and initializing the callback for AR Views' calls).
+This function loads up the cordova Wikitude plugin and does a couple of other things that we will see later on (checking the device capabilities and initializing the callback for AR Views' calls).

+**You can pass an object argument to the method to alter some of its default behaviors.
+See [API Definition > `initService()`]() for the complete details, or continue reading to see some of this object properties in their respective context.**

 # Checking Device's Functionnalities

 We already saw that an ARchitect World can be geo-based or image-recognition-based, or both.
 So the device that wants to launch them must support whatever functionnality is needed by your ARchitect World(s), and the Wikitude plugin must know wether or not the device supports them.
 This can be done with this method: